How to Detox Your Lungs Naturally (And What Actually Works)

 Your lungs don't sit there passively waiting to be cleansed.
 They're actively working around the clock.
 Tiny hair-like structures called cilia line your airways and continuously sweep mucus, dust, and irritants upward so your body can clear them out.
 When airways are healthy, this process runs quietly in the background.

 When they're chronically irritated, as is often the case with asthma and COPD, that system gets disrupted, and things feel harder.
-Every habit on this list works toward the same goal: reduce the burden on a system that's already working hard and give it the conditions it needs to support lung function over the long-terml.
+Every habit on this list works toward the same goal: to reduce the burden on a system that's already working hard and give it the conditions it needs to support lung function over the long-term.

 Quit Smoking and Vaping

-Smoking is the leading cause of COPD in the US and a well-known trigger for worsening asthma.
-If you smoke, stopping is the most impactful thing you can do for your lungs, and the sooner it happens, the better your lungs tend to respond over time.
-Vaping isn't a safe swap either.
 Research has shown that it may make it harder for your airways to clear out mucus naturally, which is the last thing you want when you're already dealing with a respiratory condition.

 If you're thinking about quitting, your doctor or pharmacist can walk you through your treatment options.